The Canadian Paid Sick Days Calculator

 Looking for our Turnover and Pay Raise Calculators?
 Click here.

-Whether you’re creating a brand-new program or increasing the number of days you offer, we know the math to figure out how many paid sick days you can afford can be daunting.
+Whether you’re creating a brand-new program or increasing the number of days you offer, we’re here to help you figure out the math.
 That’s why we created this paid sick days calculator for you to use as a template!

 Have questions?
 Reach out and we’ll answer